matthewmueller/dom-iterator/Readme.md

   .select(fn)
 ```

+This is saying:

-This is basically saying, "select all element nodes or comment nodes
+> select all element nodes or comment nodes
-or nodes with the nodeValue "sloth" or nodes that pass the function `fn`".
+> or nodes with the nodeValue "sloth" or
+> nodes that pass the function `fn`.

 ### `iterator.reject(expr)`